 The Rachel (1994)

 Simply put, the most significant haircut of the ’90s.
-Before she was a movie star, before she was Angelina’s Liz Taylor’s Debbie Reynolds in the most highly publicized love triangle of the new millennium, Jennifer Aniston had a little show called Buddies, and the boy had people like her hair.
+Before she was a movie star, before she was Angelina’s Liz Taylor’s Debbie Reynolds in the most highly publicized love triangle of the new millennium, Jennifer Aniston had a little show called Buddies.